eugenesvk/xontrib-mise/ReadMe.md

 ## Known issues

-- In the future xontrib-mise will be autoloaded, but this is currently blocked due to a [xonsh bug](https://github.com/xonsh/xonsh/issues/5020): too early autoload prevens reading user config; also, autoloading can't be disabled
+- In the future xontrib-mise will be autoloaded, but this is currently blocked due to a [xonsh bug](https://github.com/xonsh/xonsh/issues/5020): too early autoload prevents reading user config; also, autoloading can't be disabled

 ## Credits